jasonbayton/rhino_content/support/enable-debugging.md

 5. Swipe to USB debugging, and toggle it on
 </div>

 It'll now be possible to plug your Rhino device into a computer and undertake various debugging tasks.
+When first plugging in, the device will prompt for authorisation.
+Allow this.

 ## Take a bug report